 Our main research activity is based on elemental- and isotopic-based analyses of different minerals and rocks using LA-ICP-MS (Laser Ablation with Inductively Coupled Plasma Mass Spectroskopy).
 For this purpose we use a RESOlution 193 nm excimer laser system of asi coupled to an Element 2 XR mass spectrometer from Thermo Fisher Scientific.

-Our primary focus lies on analysing detrital, magmatic, and metamorphic zircon minerals regarding their uranium- and –lead-contents (age determination, provenance analyses) and their trace elements.
+Our primary focus lies on analyzing detrital, magmatic, and metamorphic zircon minerals regarding their uranium- and –lead-contents (age determination, provenance analyses) and their trace elements.
 Apart from zircon we also work with apatite, rutile, titanite, monazite, calcite, phosphate minerals and others, as well as uranium-bearing rocks (e.g. limestone, dolomite).

 Depending on the scientific and analytical requirements, different reference material and standards are available.